-(All dump utilities) Include (true) or exclude (false) triggers for each table in the dump.
-The default is true.
+(All dump utilities) Include (true) or exclude (false) triggers for each triggers: [true | table in the dump.
+The default is true. false]

-excludeTriggers: array of strings

-(All dump utilities) Exclude the named triggers from the dump.
+excludeTriggers: array of strings (All dump utilities) Exclude the named triggers from the dump.
 Names of triggers must be qualified with a valid schema name and table name (schema.table.trigger), and quoted with the backtick character if needed.
-You can exclude all triggers for a specific table by specifying a schema name and table name with this option (schema.table).

-includeTriggers: array of strings

-(All dump utilities) Include only the named triggers in the dump.
+You can exclude all triggers for a specific table by specifying a schema name and table name with this option (schema.table). includeTriggers: array of strings (All dump utilities) Include only the named triggers in the dump.
 Names of triggers must be qualified with a valid schema name and table name (schema.table.trigger), and quoted with the backtick character if needed.
 You can include all triggers for a specific table by specifying a schema name and table name with this option (schema.table).

-Options for MySQL HeatWave Service and Oracle Cloud Infrastructure
+Options for HeatWave Service and Oracle Cloud Infrastructure

-The name of the Oracle Cloud Infrastructure Object Storage bucket to which the dump is to be written.
+osBucketName: " string " The name of the Oracle Cloud Infrastructure Object Storage bucket to which the dump is to be written.
 By default, the [DEFAULT] profile in the Oracle Cloud Infrastructure CLI configuration file located at ~/.oci/config is used to establish a connection to the bucket.
 You can substitute an alternative profile to be used for the connection with the ociConfigFile and ociProfile options.
-For instructions to set up a CLI configuration file, see SDK and CLI Configuration File.

-The Oracle Cloud Infrastructure namespace where the Object Storage bucket named by osBucketName is located.
-The namespace for an Object Storage bucket is displayed in the Bucket Information tab of the bucket details page in the Oracle Cloud Infrastructure console, or can be obtained using the Oracle Cloud Infrastructure command line interface.

-An Oracle Cloud Infrastructure CLI configuration file that contains the profile to use for the connection, instead of the one in the default location ~/.oci/config.

-The profile name of the Oracle Cloud Infrastructure profile to use for the connection, instead of the [DEFAULT] profile in the Oracle Cloud Infrastructure CLI configuration file used for the connection.

-ocimds: [true | false]

-Setting this option to true enables checks and modifications for compatibility with MySQL HeatWave Service.
+For instructions to s up a CLI configuration file, see SDK and CLI Configuration File. osNamespace: " string " The Oracle Cloud Infrastructure namespace where the Object Storage bucket named by osBucketName is located.
+The namespace for an Object Storage bucket is displayed in the Bucket Information tab of the bucket details page in the Oracle Cloud Infrastructure console, or can be obtained using the Oracle Cloud Infrastructure command line interface. ociConfigFile: " string " An Oracle Cloud Infrastructure CLI configuration file that contains the profile to use for the connection, instead of the one in the default location ~/.oci/config. ociProfile: " string " The profile name of the Oracle Cloud Infrastructure profile to use for the connection, instead of the [DEFAULT] profile in the Oracle Cloud Infrastructure CLI configuration file used for the connection. ocimds: [true false] Setting this option to $true$ enables checks and modifications for compatibility with HeatWave Service.
 The default is false.

-When migrating to MySQL HeatWave Service, it is recommended to always use the latest available version of MySQL Shell.
+Important When migrating to HeatWave Service, it is

 When this option is set to true, DATA DIRECTORY, INDEX DIRECTORY, and ENCRYPTION options in CREATE TABLE statements are commented out in the DDL files, to ensure that all tables are located in the MySQL data directory and use the default schema encryption.
 Checks are carried out for any storage engines in CREATE TABLE statements other than InnoDB, for grants of unsuitable privileges to users or roles, and for other compatibility issues.
 If any non-conforming SQL statement is found, an exception is raised and the dump is halted.
-Use the dryRun option to list out all of the issues with the items in the dump before the dumping process is started.
-Use the compatibility option to automatically fix the issues in the dump output.
+Use the dryRun option to list out all of the issues with the items in the version of MySQL Shell.